zeek/zeek-docs/scripts/base/bif/event.bif.zeek.rst

    Generated when an analyzer confirms successful parsing of a protocol, file, or packets.

-   :atype: The type of the analyzer confirming analysis.
+   :param atype: The type of the analyzer confirming analysis.
 The value may be associated
           with a protocol, file or packet analyzer.

-   :info: Details about the confirmation, which may include a :zeek:type:`connection`
+   :param info: Details about the confirmation, which may include a :zeek:type:`connection`
          object or :zeek:type:`fa_file` object related to the confirmation.

    .. note::